lisale841/lisale841/README.md

 ## About Me 👨‍💻

-My name is Lisa and I'm a business major, cake decorator, medical billing specialist turned web developer.
+My name is Lisa and I'm a business major, cake decorator, medical billing specialist turned software engineer with a focus in front end development.
+Currently working as a contract developer.

 ## Hobbies